-Inspire HR is Fitbit’s latest fitness band.
-Along with the lower spec sibling Inspire, it is one of the company’s best value bands.
-The gizmo repackages Fitbit’s existing technology into a slightly more modern form-factor, and makes it affordable to the masses.
-In our review, we found it does the job well.
+Inspire 2 is one of Fitbit’s best value bands.
+The gizmo repackages the brand’s existing technology into a slightly more modern form-factor, and makes it affordable to the masses.
+We reviewed its predecessor and found it does the job well.

 Essential reading: Top fitness trackers and health gadgets